-Pivotal Response Therapy (PTR), also known as Pivotal Response Training is an evidence-based intervention treatment for children with autism.
+Pivotal response therapy (PRT), also known as pivotal response training, is an evidence-based intervention treatment for children with autism.
 Autism is a brain disorder that affects a child’s communication, social, behavioral abilities, and academic areas.
 Its symptoms include self-stimulatory behaviors, such as repeatedly flapping arms, socially inappropriate behavior, being easily distracted, and inability to initiate social interactions.
-PRT encourages children to improve in the three broad pivotal areas (response to multiple cues, social interaction initiation, motivation, and self-management).
+PRT encourages children to improve in the four broad pivotal areas (response to multiple cues, social interaction initiation, motivation, and self-management).
 These skills are considered pivotal because they are the foundational skills upon which learners with ASD can make widespread and generalized improvements in many other areas.

 1. Enhance skills across symptom areas

 PRT aims to help learners develop skills across many areas in each broad symptom group.
 For instance, a child learns to ask for a building piece to complete a tower they’re constructing.
 This develops the child’s communication abilities (he has to formulate the word or use the correct nonverbal cues, depending on where he is on the autism spectrum), social skills (using socially acceptable ways of getting an object he wants instead of just reaching out and grabbing the building piece), and behavior skills (the child must control the impulse to revert to a repetitive, instead he uses “his word”).